 CNTL1 register is used to control the action of the programmable interrupts.
 '0' refers to IRQ0 which is connected to LINT1 and '1' refers to IRQ1 which is connected to LINT2 on the PLX device.
 Both interrupts are mapped to INTA on the PMC interface.
 The source of the interrupt can be determined by reading the internal PLX register.
 The interrupt sources INT0 and INT1 correspond to IO0 and IO1 respectively.
-IO0/INT0 causes an interrupt on IRQ0/LINT1 while IO1/INT1 cause an interrupt on IRQ1/LINT2 when active and enabled.
+IO0/INT0 causes an interrupt on IRQ0/LINT1 and IO1/INT1 cause an interrupt on IRQ1/LINT2 when active and enabled.

 SELx_HI/LO is used to select whether that interrupt level is active HI or active LO.
-0 = active LO 1 = active HI
+0 = active LO, falling edge 1 = active HI, rising edge.
+In level mode if active low is selected, when the IO is low an interrupt is generated with an active low signal.

-SELx_R/L is used to select whether that interrupt level is registered or level sensitive.
+SELx_P/L is used to select whether that interrupt level is pulsed or level.
 0 = level.
-1 = registered.
+1 = pulsed.
 Note that SEL_HI/LO affects the sense of the edge or level.